 Humans have been consuming snails for thousands of years.
 Snails are very high in proteins, iron, and water, while being low in fat.
 Snail consumption is popular in various countries around the world.
 Currently, the global snail farming or heliciculture industry achieves sales of greater than $12 billion annually.
 Let’s take a closer look at the consumption of snails and the basics of starting a snail farm.

-What countries are known for eating and cultivating snails?
+Countries known for eating and cultivating snails

 Snail consumption and cultivation are popular to varying degrees in France, the U.S., Turkey, China, Indonesia, Italy, Spain, as well as African countries including Algeria, Cote d’Ivoire, Nigeria, and Ghana.
 In France, the delicacy known as escargot is an actually cooked snail.
 Escargot is very popular in many parts of Europe as well.